Anthracite iron: Iron from Anthracite smelting

 The research was proceeding along parallel lines across the Atlantic.
 George Crane, owner, and David Thomas, superintendent of the Yniscedwyn Iron Works, had themselves conceived of the idea of using hot blast to smelt anthracite.
 Thomas was sent to Scotland to examine Neilson's installation and reproduced it at Yniscedwyn.
 Crane filed for a British patent on smelting iron with anthracite and hot blast in 1836 and received it in 1837.
 By the time the patent was sealed, Yniscedwyn was producing about 35 tons of iron using anthracite only as a fuel.

 Inspired both by Geisenhainer and Crane (whose success was closely followed by the LC&N), experiments in the US continued.
-Baughman, Guiteau and Company used an old furnace near Mauch Chunk to produce some anthracite iron during late 1837.
+Baughman, Guiteau and Company used an old furnace near Jim Thorpe, Pennsylvania, to produce some anthracite iron during late 1837.
 They built another experimental furnace nearby, which was worked for about two months during fall and winter 1838 and for some time in 1839, but mechanical deficiencies led them to abandon the furnace at the end of 1839.
 In the meantime, Pioneer Furnace, in Pottsville, was blown in using anthracite fuel in 1839.
 It was built by William Lyman obtained the aid of a Welsh emigrant, Benjamin Perry, who was familiar with Neilson's process and the Yniscedwyn works, for the blowing-in.
 The furnace ran for three months on anthracite alone and fulfilled the conditions to win the $5,000 prize.
 In the design of Pioneer Furnace, Lyman had also been assisted by David Thomas, who had arrived in the United States in May 1839.
 Thomas was engaged by the LC&N to set up the Lehigh Crane Iron Company and its first furnace at Catasauqua, which went into blast in 1840, along with five other anthracite furnaces.
 This marked the commercial establishment of anthracite iron production in the United States.